 A general warranty deed warrants the title to the grantee as against all persons.
-This is the best form of warranty deed for a grantee to obtain and offers the most protection of any form of deed.
+This is the best form of warranty deed for a grantee to obtain and offers the most protection of any form of a deed.
 A general warranty deed conveys all of the grantor’s interests in and title to the property.
 It also warrants that if the title contains a defect, known as a “cloud,” (such as a mortgage, tax liens, a judgment, or a mechanic’s lien) the grantee may hold the grantor liable.

 A special warranty deed, instead of warranting the title as against all persons, merely warrants the title against claims that arose during the period the grantor held title to the property.
 A special warranty deed guarantees that the grantor has done nothing during the time he held title to the property which has, or which might in the future, affect the grantee’s title.

-A quit claim deed transfers whatever interest the grantor may have, without warranty of any kind.
-Such a deed makes no warranties as to the title, but simply transfers to the buyer whatever interest the grantor has, if any.
+A quitclaim deed transfers whatever interest the grantor may have, without warranty of any kind.
+Such a deed makes no warranties as to the title but simply transfers to the buyer whatever interest the grantor has if any.

 A relatively recent creature of Arizona law is the beneficiary deed.
 This form of deed transfers no present interest to the beneficiary named in the deed.
-Instead, the beneficiary receives and interest upon the death of the grantor.
+Instead, the beneficiary receives an interest upon the death of the grantor.
 The beneficiary deed allows a person to transfer a future interest in the property while maintaining control over the property.
 The beneficiary deed avoids the need for probate.
 A grantor may revoke a beneficiary deed at any time.

 There are advantages and disadvantages to using a beneficiary deed.
 Problems can arise when the beneficiary is a minor or when there are multiple beneficiaries.
 Joint tenant situations also create potential problems involving the use of a beneficiary deed.

 In Arizona, deeds of trust are creatures of statute.
-Deeds of trust are used in place of mortgages and are favored by lenders because no “foreclosure” is required, no lawsuit is usually required and the property can be transferred to the lender in the event of a default much faster and at less expense than if a mortgage was used.
+Deeds of trust are used in place of mortgages and are favored by lenders because no “foreclosure” is required, no lawsuit is usually required and the property can be transferred to the lender in the event of default much faster and at less expense than if a mortgage was used.

-The owner of the property, called the “trustor” transfers ownership to a “trustee” (usually a title company) who holds title for the benefit of the “beneficiary” (lender).
+The owner of the property called the “trustor” transfers ownership to a “trustee” (usually a title company) who holds the title for the benefit of the “beneficiary” (lender).
 When the trustor pays the debt secured by the deed of trust the trustee reconveys the property to the trustor.
 If the trustor defaults, the trustee schedules a trustee’s sale and sells the property to the highest bidder.
 The trustee then issues a trustee’s deed to the successful bidder.

 When there are conflicting claims to real property a lawsuit can be filed to obtain a judicial declaration of the ownership and interests in the property.
 This is known as a quiet title action.
 Attorney’s fees can be awarded pursuant to an Arizona statute if a person is given a proper opportunity to acknowledge that the person has no interest in the property and fails to do so within a specific time period.